-Purpose of the evaluation: GOAL MEASURES INFORMATION RESPONSIBLE TIMEFRAME (e.g. To ensure those affected by the disaster are provided with opportunities to reconnect with their communities.) (e.g. Number of events; participation levels in community events; community perceptions of community connectedness.) (e.g. Schedule of events; records of attendance; survey of community perceptions.) (e.g. Community Development Officer.) (e.g. Progress Report due December 2020; Final Report due June 2021.)
-1. COMMUNICATION RESOUR CES to undertake the evo be invited onto an E presentation of key will be advised of inter aluation.
-Key stakehole valuation Reference G findings will be deliver up.
-A copy of the final Ill stakeholders.) ders will by the Co roup.
-A be budge ed to a evaluation will be conc ommunity Developmer sted for the evaluation t Officer. \$10,000 wi
+Purpose of the evaluation: GOAL MEASURES INFORM ATION RESPONSIBLE TIMEFRAME (e.g. To ensure those affected by the disaster are provided with opportunities to reconnect with their communities.) (e.g. Number of events; participation levels in community events; community perceptions of community connectedness.) events; ı (e.g. Community Development Officer.) (e.g. Progress Report due December 2020; Final Report due June 2021.)
+1. COMMUNICATION RESOUR CES to undertake the evo be invited onto an E presentation of key will be advised of inte aluation.
+Key stakehold valuation Reference G findings will be deliver up.
+A copy of the final Ill stakeholders.) ders will Froup.
+A red to a by the Cor valuation will be conc nmunity Developmen ed for the evaluation t Officer. \$10,000 wi